linnarsson-lab/ceftools/README.md

 ceftools transparently reads and distinguishes CEB and CEF files without any further specification of the input format.
 Thus, the input can be in either format, and it will just work.

-CEF files are tab-delimited text files in UTF-8 encoding.
-The first four characters are 'CEF\t' (that's a single tab character at the end), equivalent to the hexadecimal 4-byte number 0x43454609.
+CEF files are tab-delimited text files in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoding.
+The first four characters are 'CEF\t' (that's a single tab character at the end), equivalent to the hexadecimal 4-byte number 0x09464543.
 There is no byte order mark (BOM).

 CEB files are binary.
-The first four bytes are UTF-8 encoded 'CEB\t' (that's a single tab character at the end), equivalent to the hexadecimal 4-byte number 0x43454209.
+The first four bytes are [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoded 'CEB\t' (that's a single tab character at the end), equivalent to the hexadecimal 4-byte number 0x09424543.

 The first four bytes of a file therefore unambiguously indicate if it's a CEF or CEB file (assuming it's known to be one of the two).

 ### CEF file format

-Tab-delimited file with newline endings, UTF-8 encoding, no BOM.
+Tab-delimited file with newline endings, [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoding, no [BOM](http://en.wikipedia.org/wiki/Byte_order_mark).
 Carriage returns before newline characters are silently removed.
 Each row has the same number of tab-separated fields, equal to `max(7, column count + row attribute count + 1)`.
 In other words, the entire file is a rectangular tab-delimited matrix, with at least seven columns.

 The first line defines the file structure.
 It begins 'CEF', followed by header count, column count, row count, column attribute count, row attribute count, and the `Flags` value.